KaiYan289/RLpapersnote/README.md

 RL is currently not very popular in deployment of production (as of 2020/2021), as the sample efficiency are low and it may have no significant edge over expert systems and traditional analytical models in real-life.

+## Feature Selection

+* *Feature and Instance Joint Selection: A Reinforcement Learning Perspective* (IJCAI 22')

+RL is used to select the most useful dimensions and samples in the dataset.
+There are two agents performing cooerpative MARL: the first agent is "instance agent", and the second agent is "feature agent".
+Consider a matrix where the row is instances and columns are features.
+For one step, instance agent move one sample down, and feature agent move one sample right.
+The agents can choose to "select" or "deselect" one dimension of feature / sample.
+A convolution is used to calculate the state and reward.
+(Warning: though the authors do not mention, I think the order should be randomized from time to time to avoid correlation on particular combination of feature and instance.
+Also you might not visit all combinations if you do not randomize.)

+This is not a "canon" MARL as they train their agent with independent DQN.

+Both RL agents are aided with **random forest/isolated forest** advisor, which could be an interesting idea to adopt.
+But it is only forced to take advice at the beginning of exploration to fill up the buffer - couldn't there be better choices such as PARROT-like algorithms?

 ## Economy

 * *Welfare Maximization in Competitive Equilibrium: Reinforcement Learning for Markov Exchange Economy* (ICML 22') [TBD]